vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 [Hospitals paid to list deaths as COVID-virus](https://www.organiclifestylemagazine.com/cdc-admits-finacial-hospital-incentives-drove-up-covid-19-death-rates)

 [Whistleblower Nurse: CDC Protocol 'Is Killing Covid Patients' (Video)](https://rairfoundation.com/whistleblower-nurse-cdc-protocol-is-killing-covid-patients-video/)
-It turns out hospitals and their workers are just as dumb and greedy as you.
+*COMMENT*:  It turns out hospitals and their workers are just as dumb and greedy as you.

-## Find out about the man who leads all you mask-wearers and vaccinators
+## Find out about the man who leads all you mask-wearers and vaccinators -Anthony Fauci-
-[The nephew of America's greatest modern President -John F. Kennedy- writes book exposing the leader of Vaccine pushing Worldwide *Anthony Fauci*](https://www.bitchute.com/video/aaSaAho6uVPA/) "cut the vocal cords of puppies and held them in cages to be eaten by sand flees..., injected babies with known deadly drugs and even after they began dying, continued the experiment claiming the drugs were not the cause ...," responsible for every moron on this planet killing themselves (I agree with Morons killing themselves), but also now killing children who are -by my definition without qualification- innocent.
+[The nephew of America's greatest modern President -John F. Kennedy- writes book exposing the leader of Vaccine pushing Worldwide ](https://www.bitchute.com/video/aaSaAho6uVPA/) "*Anthony Fauci *
+- cut the vocal cords of puppies and held them in cages to be eaten by sand flees
+- injected babies with known deadly drugs and even after they began dying, continued the experiment claiming the drugs were not the cause ..."
-So for you ......
-Morons reading this, I hold you responsible for the deaths and injuries to children.

 ## Question One ...
 How is it true that I have not worn a mask in two years ...